The Four Pillars of an Effective Mosquito Management Program

 Chikungunya: A Human Virus

 WNV, EEE, LAC, and a few other mosquito-borne encephalitis viruses have an animal reservoir and cannot be transmitted from human to mosquito.
-Chikungunya is a human virus.
+Mosquito-transmitted diseases like Chikungunya is another illness that primarily affects humans.
 Mosquitoes become infected when they feed on a person already infected with the virus and then spread the virus by feeding on other humans.
 Because of this ability, the virus has the potential to spread quickly, especially in urban areas with larger populations.
 The virus first reached the Americas in 2013, with local cases reported in the U.S. in Florida (2014) and Texas (2015).

 Dengue Virus: Enjoying Urban Environments

 Dengue virus, another human virus, is transmitted by certain Aedes mosquitoes.
 On a global level, the virus is considered a significant threat as our world’s urban landscapes grow.
-Beyond the increase in desirable habitats for the container-breeding species, the virus has four strains (multiple serotypes) making it complicated for medical professionals to manage.
+Beyond the increase in desirable habitats for the container-breeding species, the virus has four strains (multiple serotypes).
+These mosquito diseases thrive in urban environments, making it complicated for medical professionals to manage.
 Chikungunya virus shares similar symptoms to dengue and provides those bitten with immunity from future chikungunya infections.
 Unfortunately, with multiple strains of dengue, an individual is more likely to be hospitalized or die if infected with more than one serotype.
 Dengue is considered under reported or misclassified.
 The World Health Organization posted an update on the virus globally, citing research1 that estimates the real number of dengue infections could be close to 390 million annually.

 The United States has experienced local cases of dengue in Florida, Hawaii, and near the Texas-Mexico border.
 Larger outbreaks have occurred within U.S. Territories, including Puerto Rico, the U.S. Virgin Islands, and U.S.-affiliated Pacific Islands.